Are you planning your next mentorship meeting? Or maybe you’re planning out sessions for your mentorship program.

 - How do you recognize that you’re starting to fall out of balance and experience burnout?

-Any of the other mentorship types can be used for diverse employees.
-Additionally, mentorships for women in the workplace lead to better retention rates, since they feel like they can continue to grow within the company and won’t stall because of their gender.
+If that wasn’t enough to convince you, organizations with diverse employee workforce tend to see higher-than-average rates of innovation and a boost in revenue.
+Additionally, mentorships for women in the workplace lead to better retention rates since they feel like they can continue to grow within the company and won’t stall because of their gender, skin color, or background.

 Discussion topics